 List of Clothes to Pack for Winter Travel:

-2. Toiletries and Personal Care:
+Toiletries and Personal Care:

-In your personal care kit, PRIORITIZE MOISTURIZING!!
+In your toiletries bag, PRIORITIZE MOISTURIZING!!

-Cold weather and biting winds can be harsh on your skin, so make sure your toiletries packing list is stocked with the essentials.
+Cold weather and biting winds can be harsh on your skin, so make sure your toiletries packing list is stocked with the moisturizing essentials.

 Combat the cold wind’s assault on your lips by including a moisturizing lip balm with SPF protection.
 Regularly apply this lifesaver and stash a spare in your coat pocket and bag for on-the-go coverage.